JoeEverest/JoeEverest/README.md

 * * * * *

 Hi there 🙋🏾‍♂️, I'm Joe.
-I'm a software engineer based in Arusha, Tanzania.
+I'm a software engineer based in Fairfield, Iowa.
 I love building, let me know if you are working on something cool 🙂.

 ### Say Hello